Dennis Fong

-Dennis Fong (方鏞欽 (方镛钦, fong1 jung4 jam1, Fāng Yōngqīn)), better known by his online alias Thresh, is an American businessman and retired professional player of the first-person shooter video games Quake and Doom.
+Dennis Fong (方鏞欽 (方镛钦, fong1 jung4 jam1, Fāng Yōngqīn)), (born March 11, 1977), better known by his online alias Thresh, is an American businessman and retired professional player of the first-person shooter video games Quake and Doom.
 He is a co-founder of Xfire, an instant messenger and social networking site for gamers, which was acquired by Viacom for US$102 million in April 2006.
 He also co-founded Lithium Technologies, a social customer relationship management (CRM) company.
-In his playing career his highest profile victory came in 1997 at the Red Annihilation Quake tournament, where he placed first and won id Software CEO John D. Carmack's Ferrari 328.
+In his playing career his highest profile victory came in 1997 at the Red Annihilation Quake tournament, where he placed first and won id Software CEO John Carmack's Ferrari 328.
 Fong is recognized by the Guinness World Records as the first professional gamer.

 Playing career

 Fong began playing Doom at the age of 16 in 1993.
-He first chose the pseudonym Threshold of Pain, which referred to the ability to withstand enemy fire and suffering.
+He first chose the pseudonym "Threshold of Pain", which referred to the ability to withstand enemy fire and suffering.
 However, as many games had an eight-character ID limit, he went with "Thresh" and liked the word's meaning of "to strike repeatedly".

 Fong attended the Microsoft-sponsored Doom tournament Judgment Day 1995 in Seattle and defeated Ted "Merlock" Peterson to finish first among 24 competitors from across the US and United Kingdom.

 The highlight of his gaming career was at the Red Annihilation tournament in 1997.
 He and Tom "Entropy" Kimzey emerged from a crowded field to face off in the Quake level E1M2 "Castle of the Damned", where Thresh defeated Entropy 14 to -1.